Irritable bowel syndrome (IBS) is more common than you might think. This gut condition is estimated to affect 7% of New Zealanders.

 The bottom line: CBD & IBS

 Can CBD oil help IBS?
-CBD oil for IBS can help ease many symptoms due to its wide-ranging therapeutic benefits.
-These include CBD’s ability to improve gut motility while decreasing anxiety and pain levels in the abdominal area.
+Yes, it can possibly help but more research is needed.
+CBD oil for IBS may help ease many symptoms due to its wide-ranging therapeutic benefits.
+These include CBD’s possible ability to improve gut motility while potentially decreasing anxiety and pain levels in the abdominal area.

 Talk to your doctor before using CBD for IBS.
 They will determine whether CBD is the best option for your needs!
 It is also essential to choose high-quality products to lower the risk of side effects.

 Disclaimer – medicinal cannabis and CBD oil are unapproved medicines in NZ which means that there is no conclusive evidence for their effect, apart from Sativex.
 Many doctors do not routinely prescribe cannabis medicines.
 The above article was written for general educational purposes and does not intend to suggest that medicinal cannabis can be used to treat any health condition.
 Please consult with your healthcare provider.